JosipMarkovic20/Birthdays-App/README.md

 # Birthdays-App

-Installation is simple, just run the project in Xcode./n Project was initialized with basic boilerplate code to save time./n In this project, I have used single-stream Rx MVVM architecture with minimal dependencies possible./n The layout is written programmatically and constrained using SnapKit./n
+Installation is simple, just run the project in Xcode. \n Project was initialized with basic boilerplate code to save time./n In this project, I have used single-stream Rx MVVM architecture with minimal dependencies possible./n The layout is written programmatically and constrained using SnapKit./n